 Did you know that NYS offers free services and birth control to women, men and teens?
 Whether you have insurance or not, if you qualify for the Family Planning Benefit Program (FPBP), your family planning services will be paid in full so there is no cost to you.

 If you already have insurance with co-pays or high deductibles the Family Planning Benefit Program will cover those as well.
-The bottom line is that it costs you nothing for pregnancy prevention or family planning services!

 How it works:

 - Call one of our health centers to make an appointment.
 Tell them you would like to apply for the Family Planning Benefit Program.